nicoguaro/AdvancedMath/README.md

 # Advanced Mathematics for Engineers

-This is a repository with material for the course Advanced Mathematics for Engineering.
+This is a repository with material for the course Advanced Mathematics for Engineers.

 ## Contents